programminghistorian/proghistbot/README.md

 This repository collects the code used for the Twitter bot put together for [The Programming Historian](programminghistorian.org) by @walshbr.

+## Adding a new tweet routine

+There are a few steps to adding a new routine to the bot.

+1. Add a new spreadsheet tab to the spreadsheet linked above and populate the columns with a handful of tweets (see "Tweeting Process").
+2. Work with the bot.py file to add the new category of tweets to your workflow. (see "Deploying and Development".)
+3. Log into the heroku account and add the new tweet routines to the bot. (see "Adding to the Heroku Scheduler")

 ## Tweeting Process

 Data is served out of a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1o-C-3WwfcEYWipIFb112tkuM-XOI8pVVpA9_sag9Ph8/edit#gid=1625380994).

-You'll want to only add data to the id, message_one, message_two, and link columns.
-The tweet_log is managed by the bot itself to track its progress through the corpus of lessons.
+You'll want to only add data to the message_one, message_two, and link columns.
+The tweet_log is managed by the bot itself to track its progress through the corpus of lessons. _But_ when starting a spreadsheet for the first time you will want to have at least one XY value in the tweet_log column to start things off.

-Note: the ID column will probably be deprecated once I figure out a Pandas issue I was working through.

 As of May 2017, the tweets are scheduled to go out the following days/times each week: